hasura/graphql-engine/docs/graphql/manual/deployment/graphql-engine-flags/config-examples.rst

    HASURA_GRAPHQL_DEV_MODE=true

-If you want debugging mode enabled only for ``admin`` role requests, configure as following instead of the above
+If you want the debugging mode enabled only for ``admin`` role requests, configure as follows instead of the above:

 .. code-block:: bash